Skip to content

 --file-outputThe name of the file to save output toNone--file-output=analysis.txt

-If you want to store your flags in a configuration file, you can create a vue-mess-detector.json file in the root of your project with the following content:
+If you want to store your flags in a configuration file, you can create a .config/vue-mess-detector.json file in the root of your project with the following content:

 json